 4> if HARQ feedback is disabled by the SCI and the resource(s) for one or more retransmission opportunities is scheduled in the SCI:

-5> start the sl-drx-HARQ-RTT-Timer for the corresponding Sidelink process in the slot following the end of PSSCH transmission (i.e., currently received PSSCH).
+5> start the sl-drx-HARQ-RTT-Timer2 for the corresponding Sidelink process in the slot following the end of PSSCH transmission (i.e., currently received PSSCH).

 NOTE: Void.

-3> stop the sl-drx-RetransmissionTimer for the corresponding Sidelink process.
+3> stop the sl-drx-RetransmissionTimer/sl-DRX-GC-RetransmissionTimer for the corresponding Sidelink process.